rdyar/tdfc/_odds-and-ends/stuffing.md

 Turkey giblets, to make broth
 1 stalk celery, chopped
 1/2 onion, chopped
-1/2 to 1 cup chicken or turkey broth
+1/2 to 1 cup chicken or turkey broth (May need to add a bit more broth so that mixture sticks together.)
 4 tablespoons butter
 1/2 box of prepackaged seasoned stuffing mix
 stale bread crumbs, approximately 4 cups